 - Damp – Any bubbling paint or off coloured areas are a sure sign of damp.
 Damp could have been caused by an already remedied problem or a structural issue.
 When in doubt, it is best to bring in a professional to locate the source of the damp and provide estimates for repair before purchasing a house.

 If any of these issues are present, or you are not comfortable in searching for them, don’t hesitate to contact a structural engineer to have a look at the house structure for you.
 It may not be the cheapest option at the moment but stands to save you a lot of money in the long run that you can use on ZAR casino slots.

 House sellers will need to supply you with a COC or Certificate of Compliance.
-While this is a great start to giving you comfort regarding the electrical systems, it can be difficult to tell if any other work was done after the COC was issued.
+While this is a great start to giving you comfort regarding the electrical systems and Data cable installation, it can be difficult to tell if any other work was done after the COC was issued.
 It is good practice to hire an electrician to do a quick look over of the house to confirm the validity of the current standing COC before making a potentially expensive mistake.
 Electrical problems may seem easy to fix but can become incredibly expensive and dangerous if left without repair.